 The Gill and Tommy LiPuma Center for Creative Arts presents the best in local, regional and international artists in the areas of music, dance, theater and performance art.
 Students can mix music, record and stage musicians as part of the Recording Arts and Technology program.
 The Visual Communication and Design program offers degrees and certificates in graphic design, illustration, web and interactive media, photography, digital video and digital film-making, 3D design and 3D animation.

 Students with an interest in engineering technology can choose from nine degree programs recognized by the American Society for Engineering Education and the Accreditation Board for Engineering and Technology.

-Additionally, the Transfer Connection Center opened in 2013 to help students navigate the process from degree completion at Tri-C to a successful transfer to a four-year college or university.
+Those students successfully completing the associate degree can also take advantage of the on-campus Transfer Connection Center.
+The Transfer Connection Center helps students successfully navigate the process from degree completion at Tri-C to a four-year college or university.